 Encourage your child not to make decisions too quickly.
 Sit with them to discuss what they want to do next and weigh up the options.
 Clearing opens in the afternoon and so gives you time to prepare and reassess the situation before starting the process.

 If you are feeling anxious or your young person is anxious and feeling disappointed with their exam results there is help and support available.
-Parents you can give us a call on 0808 8010 722 or have a chat with us on Web Chat between 10 am and 2 pm.
+Parents you can give us a call on 0808 8010 722 or have a chat with us on Web Chat.
 Your child may find the links below useful.